jhumelsine/jhumelsine.github.io/_posts/2023-09-29-adapter-design-pattern.md

 <img src="/assets/AdapterClientTarget.png" alt="Client Target Relationship" align="center" width = "50%" style="padding-right: 20px;">

-If I were describing Command or Strategy, then the next diagram would show add an extending concrete class from `Target` that implements `request()` and we’d be done.
+If I were describing Command or Strategy, then the next diagram would add a concrete class extending from `Target` that implements `request()`, and we’d be done.
 But in this scenario, the desired behavior has already been implemented in another class, `Service` via a method called `action()`.
 Now we have this:

 <img src="/assets/AdapterScenario.png" alt="Adapter Scenario" align="center" width = "75%" style="padding-right: 20px;">

 We have a few problems.
 Command and Strategy are based upon a plug-in technique where the extending concrete class plugs into the interface.
-The implementation needs to know about and implement the interface method(s).
+The extending concrete needs to know about and implement the interface method(s).
 But `Service` doesn’t implement `Target`.
 We can’t plug it in.

 What are our options?
 * We could have `Client` access `Service` directly, but that would violate the first design principle.
 Additionally, there could be several other classes extending `Target` that `Client` is already using.
 We cannot change `Client`.